kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

   - Removal of finalizer when feature gate is disabled.
   - Support for [Indexed Jobs](https://git.k8s.io/enhancements/keps/sig-apps/2214-indexed-job)
 - Tests: unit, integration.

 #### Alpha -> Beta Graduation

-- Processing 5000 Pods per minute across any number of Jobs, with Pod creation having higher priority than status updates, using [Priority and Fairness](https://kubernetes.io/docs/concepts/cluster-administration/flow-control).
-  We rename the existing workload-high priority to workload-medium and, when the feature gate JobTrackingWithFinalizers is enabled, we add a workload-high priority that matches the job-controller ServiceAccount for Pod creation.
+- Pod processing throughput per minute (mix of creating and counting finished Pods), assuming an average Job .spec.parallelism=10.
+  - Up to 2500 Pods (~3000 queries) for a 50 QPS client limit for the job controller.
+  - Up to 5000 (~6000 queries) Pods for a 100 QPS client limit for the job controller.
 - Ensure that tracking Jobs with big number of Pods doesn't cause starvation of smaller jobs.
-- Metrics for latency and errors
+- Metrics for latency, counting updates and errors.
 - Job E2E tests are in Testgrid with the feature enabled and linked in KEP

 #### Beta -> GA Graduation